3Tamao3/DBD-AFK-LEGION-FARMING/README.md

 Contact me for better variants Discord: Tamao#1430

 (It is not bannable because Dead By Daylight doesn't care if you use macros or something like that so don't worry c:)

+The script farmed me ~1mil Bloodpoints overnight and 9k Shards in two days